skycoin/exchange-api/README.md

   rpc endpoints for each exchange are different -
   http://rpcaddr:rpcport/c2cx and http://rpcaddr:rpcport/cryptopia, respectively
 # Cli

+More details on the CLI are available in [the CLI README file](https://github.com/skycoin/exchange-api/tree/master/cli#readme).

  Cli command structure:
  `cli <exchange> <command> [subcommand] [params]`
  Commands tree: